inerciapt/impulse/content/en/participate.md

 ## Size Coding Showcase

-We will have a screening block dedicated to any <a href="http://www.sizecoding.org/wiki/Main_Page">size coding</a> / bootblock productions made exclusively for Inércia 2025!
+We will have a screening block dedicated to any <a href="http://www.sizecoding.org/wiki/Main_Page">size coding</a> / bootblock productions made exclusively for Impulse 2026!
 We are looking for submissions running on any platforms under specific size constraints, it must not have been previously released.
 The most common target size restrictions are usually 8 bytes, 16 bytes, 32 bytes, 64 bytes, 128 bytes, 256 bytes, 512 bytes, 1kb, 4kb, 8kb, 20kb, 40kb and 64kb.

 📤 Please [submit a zip](https://impulse.partyman.cloud) with your entry: it should contain the entry itself, a short text file explaining the techniques and references used.
 This text file should also explain the best way to display the entry if it needs a special viewer and special settings, and how to play it.
 If you're targetting an uncommon platform and/or wish to guarantee we play the demo as it's meant to be shown, please also include a video capture of your entry.